Crown (anatomy): Function

-Injuries and Diseases
+Injuries and diseases

 The crown or human head is subjected to a range of injuries and diseases causing the brain to be vulnerable.
 The extent of the injuries and diseases directed to the human crown causes additional implications to the brain, impacting the individual's ability to function normally.
 The range of injuries and disorders have specific causes, medical signs and symptoms, diagnosis methods and treatments.

-Cerebrospinal fluid leak (CSF leak)
+Cerebrospinal fluid leak

 A common disease associated with the crown includes the cerebrospinal fluid leak, which involves the excess removal of fluid within the meninges.
 The cerebrospinal fluid leak is mainly caused by a head, brain, or spinal injury which tears the meninges membrane.
 The excessive leakage of the cerebrospinal fluid leads to symptoms that include intense headaches often localised to the crown.
 An extreme sign of this disorder includes the leakage of fluid from the patient's ears and nose.
 The diagnosis of the cerebrospinal fluid leak is determined from examinations including a computerised tomography scan which involves an X-ray image of parts of the skull including the crown.
 Health professionals offer treatments to manage the symptoms associated with the disease.
 For example, consuming fluids such as water aims to stop excess leakage and reduce headaches, and antibiotics are also provided if signs of infection are clear such as fever and chills.